 Information technology and cybersecurity can be studied outside of an MBA program, but combining these fields with a business background opens many doors to IT management and other advanced positions.
 Professionals with this knowledge will be able to help their organizations manage and protect the networks, hardware and data companies needed to meet their customers’ wants and needs.

-According to the U.S. Bureau of Labor Statistics, there were 3.9 million jobs in computer and information technology occupations in 2014, and the job outlook is expected to grow 12 percent from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics, there were 3.9 million jobs in computer and information technology occupations in 2014, and the job outlook is expected to grow 12% from 2014 to 2024.
 Employment of information security analysts is expected to grow 18%, which is much faster than average.

 With the foundation provided in the MBA curriculum, many students will be in a good position to explore opportunities to start their own businesses.
 Entrepreneurship requires vision, creativity, attention to details and an ability to see the big picture.
 When companies are small, the founder must be able to tap into everything he or she has learned in their MBA programs — accounting, finance, marketing and even IT.
 As the organization grows, entrepreneurs must be able to collaborate and delegate to allow other people to take over certain functions.